MicrosoftDocs/OfficeDocs-SharePoint/migration/upload-on-premises-content-to-sharepoint-online-using-powershell-cmdlets.md

 - OutputPackagePath: Points to your final package folder.

-- Credentials: SPO credential that has admin rights to the destination site.
+- Credentials: SharePoint credential that has admin rights to the destination site.

 - TargetWebU﻿rl: Points to your destination web.